andre-st/creative-coding/README.md

 # Andre's Creative Coding Archive

-A few of my source codes that I still found on my computer.
+I did illustrations, planning, icons, etc. for websites, promo material, GUIs and so on usually directly in dedicated graphics programs where programming played no role.
-They were part or should have been part of some private graphics sub-projects.
+However, there a few of my source codes that I still found on my computer and were part or should have been part of some private graphics projects.

 - [Runner](#runner-2021)
 - [Collage](#collage-2018)